raghudevsingh/AI-Smart-CCTV-Weapon-Detection/README.md

 When a relevant detection occurs, the system can preserve information such as:

 - Detection frame
-- Timestamp
 - Detected object
 - Confidence score
+- Timestamp
 - Associated camera information

-This helps security personnel review detected incidents.
+This allows detected events to be reviewed after they occur.

 ---

 📊 Monitoring Dashboard

-The web dashboard provides a centralized interface for monitoring detection results.
+The web dashboard provides a centralized interface for viewing detection-related information.

-Depending on the implementation, the dashboard can display:
+Depending on the implementation, the dashboard may display:

-- Live or processed camera feed
+- Camera feed
 - Detection status
 - Detected objects
 - Confidence scores